How Sloane Stephens Rose Against All Odds To Win 2017 US Open

 24-year-old Sloane Stephens won the first major title of her career in grand style after defeating Madison Keys 6-3, 6-0 in the final of the 2017 U.S. Open on Saturday.

-The American tennis player who was ranked as low as 957th six weeks ago, having only returned from 11 months out with a foot injury at Wimbledon, ranked 83rd, beat 15th seed Keys 6-3 6-0 in the final.
+The American tennis player, who was ranked as low as 957th six weeks ago, having only returned from 11 months out with a foot injury at Wimbledon, ranked 83rd and beat 15th seed Keys 6-3, 6-0 in the final.

 In her words: